 Juyan Webster is the owner and founder of the The Chinese Tea Company in London.
 Growing up in Zhejiang Province, which is one of the most important provinces of China in tea production, Juyan was surrounded by tea and tea culture.
 Her family grew tea on their land where, as a child, she worked alongside her mother, picking and processing tea.
 It was this upbringing that shaped a passion for tea and her vast knowledge of tea production.

-If you wish to continue studying to become a Tea Master, you will need to take further courses at this level and you must have already completed both Level One and Level Two before the final qualification can be awarded.
+If you wish to continue studying for your Tea Diploma, you will need to take further courses at this level and you must have already completed both Level One and Level Two before the final qualification can be awarded.